KevinT/kevintrethewey.com/Pages/MyAphorisms.md

 *   Probably the most important life lesson I have learnt in the last 5 years: Context is King.
 *   The right food is important; Desires of the body increase when they are not satisfied.
 Desires of the mind increase when they are.
 *   Next challenge for mid-large enterprise: understanding they still need good software developers whilst good developers no longer need them.
+*   In every line of code you write you make design decisions.
+You make an asynchronous trade off between future effort and value.
+Trade well.
+*   1000s of people over 100s of years spent their lives learning, then wrote it down for future generations.
+What are you doing this evening?
+*   When people resign you cant 'replace them'.
+You may find someone to do the same work they used to, but that's also not something to aim for.
+*   What good question did you ask today?
+*   It's much harder to admit you have a problem when you don't know how to deal with it.
+The converse is also true.
+*   Manual labour has a symmetrical relationship between hours worked and value produced.
+Mental labour is asymmetrical.
+What are you measuring?
+*   It's not the strongest who go forwards, it's the ones who can adapt.
+*   Progress in mastery is a transcendence of the questions, not the answers.
+*   Pause for a moment today and think about whether the tools you are using are limiting you.
+*